+Old Compounds, New Ideas

-TREND 3: OLD COMPOUNDS, NEW IDEAS Researchers in both industry and academia continue to advance knowledge of diseases, identifying biomarkers and other potential targets.
+With the ever-changing market, researchers are constantly advancing knowledge of diseases by identifying biomarkers and other potential targets.
 These new learnings are leading drug developers to re-examine compounds that have failed in the past, attempting to refine applications based on new research.
 Evaluation of previous studies, combined with innovative approaches, may create new opportunities for sponsors and new hope for patients needing treatment.
 A good CRO partner will be able to step into your previous processes or analyze historical data from previous regulatory submissions and adapt them to new applications.
 Its scientific and medical experts will be aware of the state of the industry, current regulatory guidances, and already be up to speed on what is working.

+Solution 4 Failing Up

-TREND 4: FAILING UP Although failure is not your desired outcome, it's best to identify ineligibility of a compound early to mitigate expense and timeline risks.
+Although failure is not your desired outcome, it's best to identify ineligibility of a compound early to mitigate expense and timeline risks.
 Meticulous procedures combined with aggressive timelines and proactive protocols will ensure that you get the best results within reasonable resource constraints.
 As a sponsor, you need absolute trust in your CRO, not only for its research expertise but also for its loyal commitment to your long-term success.
 A CRO that knows the history of your product and understands your ultimate goals will give you precision in both service and guidance.
+The ideal CRO is committed to the successful completion of your early phase project and beyond, recognizing and adapting to unexpected study outcomes as they arise.

+Proactive Trial Design

-The ideal CRO is committed not only to completion of this early phase of your project but also to your ongoing success, recognizing and adapting to unexpected study outcomes as they arise.
-TREND 5: PROACTIVE TRIAL DESIGN Another trend in early phase clinical trials is an increase in multiple-cohort trials, incorporating both target patients and healthy volunteers.
-This design feature enables an accelerated progression from early to later phases.
-While creating opportunity for faster advancement of therapies to market, the added complexity calls for meticulous trial design and execution, with a view to bringing early phase data forward for application in later phases.
-Your CRO partner will be able to design a study to accommodate multiple treatment arms and access the necessary subject populations.
-It should also maintain the flexibility to adapt as new data emerges.
-Lastly, it will have the expertise to evaluate your needs and implement strategies to optimize data quality and minimize risk while accelerating your process from early phase all the way through to approval.
+Avoiding risk in the early phase of your clinical trial is vital and a large part of mitigating risk involves proactive trial design.
+Whether your study is in healthy volunteers, or a hybrid including patients, anticipating the potential risk early on is a huge factor in the success of your trial.
+For multiple-cohort trials, an accelerated progression from early to later phases creates an opportunity for faster advancement of therapies to market.
+This added complexity calls for meticulous trial design and execution, with a view to bring early phase data

+Research Collaboration: Building Bridges